DARPA-CRITICALMAAS/sri-ta3/README.md

 git clone https://github.com/DARPA-CRITICALMAAS/sri-ta3.git
 cd sri-ta3
 ```
 Next, edit the variables in [project_vars.sh](project_vars.sh) relevant to your use case.
-Typically, one needs to edit `JOB_TAG` `REPO_HOST`, `DUSER`, `WANDB_API_KEY`, `CDR_TOKEN`, `CDR_HOST`, and `NGROK_AUTHTOKEN`.
+Typically, one needs to edit `JOB_TAG` `REPO_HOST`, `DUSER`, `WANDB_API_KEY`, `CDR_TOKEN`, `CDR_HOST`, and `NGROK_AUTHTOKEN` or `CALLBACK_URL` (if running on the USGS AWS). `Note:` For the USGS AWS environment, ensure that the `CALLBACK_URL` variable ends with `/hook`.

 After editing [project_vars.sh](project_vars.sh), build and run the docker image.
-Below are example commands to do so using the conenivence scripts.
+Below are example commands to do so using the convenience scripts.
 ```bash
 # builds docker image (installing source in image) and pushes to docker repo
 bash docker/run_docker_build_push.sh
 # runs docker image
 bash docker/run_docker_local.sh
 ```
-Optionally, if you would like to override the default `logs` and `data` folders within this repo that are empty to use exisitng ones (e.g. on datalake) that might contain existing logs and data, simply mount (or overwite) the corresponding folders on the datalake to the empty `logs` and `data` folders within this repo.
+Optionally, if you would like to override the default `logs` and `data` folders within this repo that are empty to use exisitng ones (e.g., on datalake) that might contain existing logs and data, simply mount (or overwite) the corresponding folders on the datalake to the empty `logs` and `data` folders within this repo.
 Below are examles commands to do so.
 ```bash
 sudo mount.cifs -o username=${USER},domain=sri,uid=$(id -u),gid=$(id -g) /datalake/path/to/existing/logs ./logs
 sudo mount.cifs -o username=${USER},domain=sri,uid=$(id -u),gid=$(id -g) /datalake/path/to/existing/data ./data
 ```
-*If installation succeeded without errors,* you should be able to run the SRI TA3 server.
-Skip to [SRI TA3 server](<#SRI-TA3-server>).
+*If installation and deployment succeeded without errors,* the SRI TA3 server will now be runnning (by default) or you can to run the SRI TA3 server manually.
+See [SRI TA3 server](#sri-ta3-server) section.

 ### Install with docker container that is run on the SRI International Kubernetes cluster
 This setup is slightly more involved but provides more scalability to use more compute by using docker and Kubernetes.
 First we'll need to prepare some folders on the datalake to contain your data, code, and logs.
-Under the `criticalmaas-ta3` folder (namespace) within the `vt-open` datalake, make the following directory structure for YOUR use using your employee ID number (i.e. eXXXXX).
+Under the `criticalmaas-ta3` folder (namespace) within the `vt-open` datalake, make the following directory structure for YOUR use using your employee ID number (i.e., eXXXXX).
 NOTE, you only need to make the folders with the comment `CREATE` in it, the others should exist already. **Be careful not to corrupt the folders of other users or namespaces.**
 ```
 vt-open
 ├── ... # other folders for other namespaces - avoid